jmdimmick/jmdimmick/README.md

 ### Hi there 👋

-I am feral programmer teaching myself web technologies little by little everyday.
+I am a feral programmer teaching myself web technologies little by little everyday.
 I enjoy highly creative coding projects and work in the industry as IT Business Analyst.

 ## Current Projects